January Events: Sunday 13 January 1991

 Following these two attacks, large crowds (20,000 during the night, more than 50,000 in the morning) of independence supporters gathered around the Supreme Council building.
 People started building anti-tank barricades and setting up defences inside surrounding buildings.
 Provisional chapels were set up inside and outside the Supreme Council building.
-Members of the crowd prayed, sang and shouted pro-independence slogans.
-Despite columns of military trucks, BMPs and tanks moving into the vicinity of the Supreme Council, Soviet military forces retreated instead of attacking.
+Members of the crowd prayed, sang, and shouted pro-independence slogans.
+Despite columns of military trucks, BMPs, and tanks moving into the vicinity of the Supreme Council, Soviet military forces retreated instead of attacking.

-The events of 13 January are sometimes referred to as Bloody Sunday.
 Among the members of the barricade were two basketball players who would later play for the Lithuanian national team, Gintaras Einikis and Alvydas Pazdrazdis.

 List of victims

 In all, thirteen Lithuanians were killed by the Soviet army.
 An additional civilian died at the scene due to a heart attack, and one Soviet soldier was killed by friendly fire.
-All victims, except the Soviet soldier, were awarded the Order of the Cross of Vytis (the Knight) on January 15, 1991.
+All victims, except the Soviet soldier, were awarded the Order of the Cross of Vytis (the Knight) on 15 January 1991.